 But what makes the view surprising are the tiny Chinese fishing boats, called “Sampans”, out in the Harbour amongst gigantic cruise ships and high-speed hydrofoil ferries.
-Occasionally a traditional Chinese junk boat with its deep-red sails floats past the skyscrapers.
+Occasionally a traditional Chinese junk boat with deep-red sails floats past the skyscrapers.

 大澳 Tai O – a Day in a HIDDEN Beautiful Village in Hong Kong